deajan/backup-bench/HOWTO.md

 ./backup-bench.sh --benchmarks --remote --git
 ```

+> :warning:
+> duplicity benchmarks will fail if you do initialize repositories locally and try remote backup benchmarks or vice verca.

 ## Remote benchmarks using alternative backends

 There is a work in progress to support restic and kopia http servers, which have not been tested yet.